 Studio Art 2 is an in-depth study of the principles of design-rhythm, movement, balance, proportion, variety, unity, and emphasis.
 Students will explore both two-dimensional and three-dimensional media to create a variety of visual experiences.
 Art history, criticism and aesthetics will be emphasized.
 Students will be responsible for vocabulary, studio work, homework assignments and a sketchbook.
 Evaluation is based on creativity, craftsmanship, and fulfilling objectives of class projects.
 Artwork will be exhibited.
 To be successful, it is recommended students complete Studio Art 1 before taking Studio Art 2.

 CERAMICS 1 (AR9059) 1.0 credit

 This introductory program gives students the opportunity to learn basic hand building processes in working with clay.
 The following four methods will be emphasized: pinch pot, coil slab and potter’s wheel.
 In addition to learning to form clay articles, students will learn to glaze the finished product.

 CERAMICS 2 (AR9069) 1.0 credit

 Ceramics 2 is for students working beyond their prior experience in shaping, glazing, and using the potter’s wheel.
+To be successful, it is recommended students complete Ceramics 1 before taking Ceramics 2.
 Note: This course can be taken multiple times for advanced study of the subject.